 In Ryuanji Temple, mountain priests (Buddhist priests practicing in mountains) are gathered in this temple from neighboring areas to perform Goma Kuyo (the burning of small pieces of wood on the altar to invoke divine help).

 This temple deifies Fukurokuju.
 Fukurokuju was originally an apotheosis of three gods: the God of Fortune, God of Prosperity and God of Longevity.
-So, he brings us three benefits of prosperity of descendants, invitation for fortune, and longevity.
+So, he brings us the three benefits of prosperity for our descendants, invitation for fortune, and longevity.